It was a day of firm handshakes and warm words as political leaders and defence chiefs met ahead of the Shangri-La Dialogue security conference.

 The two men also talked about the situation in the Korean peninsula and the terrorism threat in South-east Asia, said a Defence Ministry statement.

-Mr Mattis will speak at the Shangri-La Dialogue this morning, where he is expected to explain the US' regional role.
+Mr Mattis will speak at the Shangri-La Dialogue on Saturday (June 2) morning, where he is expected to explain the US' regional role.

-Dr Ng also met Lieutenant-General He Lei, vice-president of the People's Liberation Army (PLA) Academy of Military Science, yesterday.
+Dr Ng also met Lieutenant-General He Lei, vice-president of the People's Liberation Army (PLA) Academy of Military Science, on Friday.